- CrashPlan PRO

 - Install CrashPlan for Home or CrashPlan PRO on your new computer and sign in to your account.

-- Restore any files from your old computer that you want on your new computer.
+- Restore all the files from your old computer that you want to keep backing up on your new computer.

 If you've already moved the files you want from your old computer to your new computer, you don't have to restore any files.

-- Adopt your old computer's archive on the new computer.
+- Once all of your important files have been restored to the new computer, adopt your old computer's archive on the new computer.

 If you aren't replacing a computer, then you can simply add another computer to your account.